jinMori127/Cinema_OCSF/README.md

 ---

+## Branch Manager Operations
+### 1. Operational Tracking
+- Monthly reports on ticket sales by theater, pass sales, and home viewing package sales.
+- Complaint status reports available to both theater and network managers.

+---
 ## Manager Operations

-### 1. Movie and Package Updates
+### 1. Price Approval
-- Content managers can update the list of movies and viewing packages, including adding/removing movies, updating showtimes, and adjusting prices (with network manager approval).
+- Review and approve or deny pricing changes proposed by the content manager.

 ### 2. Operational Tracking
-- Monthly reports on ticket sales by theater, pass sales, and home viewing package sales.
+- Generate monthly reports on ticket sales categorized by theater, as well as pass sales and home viewing package sales.
-- Complaint status reports available to both theater and network managers.
+- Access complaint status reports, which are available to both theater and network managers for effective oversight.
-- The system is designed to be flexible for generating new reports with minimal development effort.

 ---
 ## Customer Service Operations

 ### 1. Handling Complaints